|

 Returns true if the given file name exists on disk, or false if it does not.

-int FileNew( char interface[]="" )
+int FileNew( char editAs[]="", int makeActive=true )

 Requires 010 Editor v4.0 or higher for the interface parameter.

 Opens the file specified by the UTF-8 encoded string filename into the editor.
 If runTemplate is true and a Template is associated with that file (see Template Options), the Template will be run on the file.
-The opened file will be assigned the File Interface interface (for example, "Hex", "Text", or "Unicode") and if interface is an empty string, FileOpen will automatically choose an interface.
+The opened file will be assigned the Edit As editAs (for example, "Hex", "Text", or "Unicode") and if editAs is an empty string, FileOpen will automatically choose an Edit As.
 If openDuplicate is true and the file to be opened is already open in the editor, a duplicate copy of the file will be created but if openDuplicate is false, no action will be taken.
 This function returns the file index of the opened file if the file could be loaded (see GetFileNum), the file index of the already opened file if openDuplicate is false and the file is already open, or a negative number if the file could not be opened (no error message is displayed if the file could not be found).
 FileOpen is usually called in a Script but can be called in a Template if that Template is given special permission to read other files (see Permissions).

 Requires 010 Editor v3.1 or higher for the runTemplate parameter.